mlanza/ai-literacy/301/02-bead-in-a-cup.md

 In this case, we leaned right — we passed in artifacts, gave it everything at once.

+That only works if *everything at once* already exists.

+And that means prior work.

+The bookings were already made.
+The preferences were already collected.
+The formatting rules were already agreed on.

+What made the prompt work wasn’t just the instruction.
+It was the infrastructure:
+**Artifacts** that captured what mattered, in a way the model could act on.

-But we could’ve leaned left.
+We could’ve leaned left.
 You could have had a long chat, describing your hotels, your must-do activities, your preferences.
 As long as those ideas were exposed — in conversation, not just in your head — the model could’ve done the same thing.

 That’s what “context” means.
 It doesn’t matter whether it lives in a file or in a transcript.
 It just needs to exist — and be accessible when it’s needed.